Social Icons

 Directed by Clay Tarver

-Anyways, he must appeal to some audience because here is another movie in which he happens to be one of the leads in it.
+Anyways, he must appeal to some audience, because here’s another movie where he happens to be one of the leads.

-It turns out Ron and Kyla, went hunting for their new best friends and finally found them.
-From here on, you can guess how the movie goes.
-As this wild couple turned this wedding upside down.
+It turns out Ron and Kyla went hunting for their new best friends and finally found them.
+From here on, you can guess how the movie goes, as this wild couple turns the wedding upside down.

-I can think of many ways you can waste time rather than watching this lazy production on Hulu.
+I can think of many better ways to waste time than watching this lazy production on Hulu.

 The Paper Tigers (2020)